t4guw/100-Unity-Mechanics-for-Programmers/programs/camera_shake/README.md

 The camera shake can be activated in a variety of ways, such as during an explosion, on Key press, or on button press.
 However, in any of these implementations, you will use a Coroutine.
 See more about Coroutines [here](https://docs.unity3d.com/Manual/Coroutines.html).
 To call a Coroutine, use the `StartCoroutine()` function.

 There are many ways to implement camera shake.
 There are various ways to code it, as well as various packages on the Unity Asset Store.
-Below is a simple implementation, where camera shake will be activated with the press of a button.
+Below is a simple implementation, where camera shake will be activated with the press of a UI button.

 ###
     using System.Collections;
     using System.Collections.Generic;